 At the end of each day, many of our unsold bakery items avoid being thrown away, because we send all pastries and the majority of our breads back to our skilled bakers, who repurpose them when creating other products.
 Take our Rye Crisps as an example; Did you know, all of our wasted Seeded Rye are sent back to our West London bakery, where they are thinly sliced, sprinkled with sea salt, drizzled with rapeseed oil and oven-baked until they reach the perfect crunch?
 No waste.
 Great taste!

-Whether you’ve rescued a Magic Bag or just have a few products which you didn’t get around to eating whilst they were at their best, we know a few great recipes to help you revive some of our products - preventing you from throwing away some delicious goods in the bin!
-Keep an eye on our social channel, where we'll be showing a few food waste recipes.
+Whether you’ve rescued a Surprise Bag or just have a few products which you didn’t get around to eating whilst they were at their best, we know a few great recipes to help you revive some of our products - preventing you from throwing away some delicious goods in the bin!